dineshbellamkonda12/Vertu-Motors-Website/README.txt

 #Vertu Motors Website

 - This website is optimized for both mobile and desktop(Full Screen) viewing.
+- This webpage has been created using Visual Studio Code and Google Chrome.
 - Please open index.html to open the main home page.

 - Desktop (Full Screen View)